newyenterprise/newy.com.my/CHATBOT_IMPLEMENTATION.md

 - ✅ **Website links**: Click to open portfolio/website in new tab
 - ✅ **Smart detection**: Automatically detects email, phone, and URL patterns
 - ✅ **Fallback behavior**: Non-special options continue chat conversation

+### Branding Updates
+- ✅ **New Assistant Name**: Changed from "Digital Linked Assistant" to "LinkBot Pro"
+- ✅ **Updated Tagline**: "Your Digital Solutions Expert" instead of AI references
+- ✅ **Removed AI Branding**: No more "Powered by Google Gemini AI" references
+- ✅ **Professional Identity**: Positioned as a digital solutions expert, not just an AI

 ## Customization